 While both of those reasons may be true, they are not in my view the ones that should drive your online presence.
 If your online presence is fear-based, it will not succeed in the ways that matter.
 It is possible, instead, to create a virtual experience of beloved community that fosters love, care, and connection without exhausting you and your staff.

-Effective churches will build an online platform and engage with their communities virtually because increasingly it is where and how people relate to one another, collaborate, and share life.
+Effective hybrid churches will build an online platform and engage with their communities virtually because increasingly it is where and how people relate to one another, collaborate, and share life.
 These churches will do more than market online and point to where the ministry is happening.
 They will learn to minister in the digital space itself.

 I do not believe that an online presence can or should replace in-person worship and connection.
 But my experience—personal and professional—teaches me that an online presence can and will grow and strengthen your caring community.